Goshka Macuga

 Artwork Detail

-In recent years Macuga has produced a series of large-scale fine tapestries that function as lightweight and portable public murals made with thread.
+In recent years, United Kingdom-based Polish artist Goshka Macuga has produced a series of large-scale fine tapestries that function as lightweight and portable public murals made with thread.
 Macuga’s art practice often makes comment on current concerns and influence public debate.
 Her point of departure is through extensive and in-depth research.
 She uses books, films, press cuttings, letters and other archival material, while also selecting pieces from museums and other collections and annotating works by other artists.

-This tapestry relates to her research into the environmental effects of the bush fires in Australia and California.
-It uses a combination of new and old technology to create these 3D effects on looms located in the traditional home of weaving since the Middle Ages in Flanders, Europe.
-Macuga's compositional technique of collaging together historical photographs and subsequently having the image woven into a unified textile allows her to 'illuminate the elusive relationship between historic documentation and truth'.
+Combining new and old technology, this work was woven on looms in Flanders, Belgium, the home of weaving since the Middle Ages.
+Macuga’s technique of collaging historical photographs and then having the image woven into a unified textile allows her to ‘illuminate the elusive relationship between historic documentation and truth’.

 Title